ausseabed/qax/docs/user_manual_qax_MBESGC.rst

 Parameter                                         Value
 ================================================  ====================================
-Minimum Soundings per node (mspn)                 9 Minimum Soundings per node at percentage (mspna)  100
+Minimum Soundings per node (mspn)                 9 Minimum Soundings per node percentage (mspp)      100
 ================================================  ====================================

 The Density layer from your grid is then compared to the minimum sounding \